 Using the DECLARE CONTOUR function in your NC program, you enter the path for NC programs from which the control extracts the contour descriptions.
 In addition, you can select a separate depth for this contour description.
+Proceed as follows:

-- ▶ Select Insert NC function - > The control opens the Insert NC function window. - ► Select DECLARE CONTOUR - > The control opens the dialog for entering the contour formula. - Enter the number for the contour designator QC - ► Defining a contour description
+- > The control opens the Insert NC function window. - Select DECLARE CONTOUR - > The control opens the dialog for entering the contour formula. - Enter the number for the contour designator QC - Defining a contour description